other-realm/rcredits-mobile/README.md

 ## Initial Setup

-- Use a version of node.js that works, including a compatible version of npm (node.js 5.11 worked but the latest beta6 did not)
+- Use a version of node.js that works, including a compatible version of npm (node.js:v6.9.5/npm:4.5.0)

 - If developing on Windows, use cygwin (because you need it for the Linux-style set-variable console command (the BUILD_TARGET line below)